MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-keywords-competitors.md

 ## Select call languages
 **Automatic language detection**
 Currently, you upload the conversation or transcript file along with a metadata file to process.
 In the metadata file, you specify the language (`locale`) to process the files for more accurate transcription, keyword tracking, analysis, insights, and KPIs to display in the call summary page.
 To know how to upload conversations and transcripts, see [Upload call recordings or transcripts](configure-conversation-intelligence-call-data.md#upload-call-recordings-or-transcripts).
 Conversation intelligence supports the following languages to process the files: en-US, en-GB, de-DE, fr-FR, it-IT, es-ES, es-MX, ja-JP, pt-BR, zh-CN, nl-NL, fr-CA, pt-PT, and ar-BH.

 Selecting the languages through the **Call language** section helps you to avoid specifying the language (`locale`) in the metadata file.
-The selected languages are automatically detecting to process the conversation or transcript for more accurate transcription, keyword tracking, analysis, insights, and KPIs to display in the call summary page.
-Currently, application supports the autodetection of following languages: English (en-US and en-GB), French (fr-FR), and German (de-DE).
+The selected languages are automatically detecting to process the conversation or transcript to display in the call summary page.
+Currently, application supports the auto detection of any combination of two languages from the following list: English (en-US and en-GB), French (fr-FR), and German (de-DE).
 >[!NOTE]
->Though other languages are displayed in the list for autodetection, you must specify the `locale` in the metadata file to process.
+>All languages supported in conversation intelligence are displayed for you to select.
+However, for languages that don't support auto detection, you must specify the `locale` in the metadata file to process.

 Let's look at how each role can select the languages:
 - **As an administrator**, you can select a list of languages that your organization uses while talking with customers over calls.